-The Contractor and Owner should verify that the Contractor's on-site erection personnel are in possession of and are familiar with the recommendations of this Procedures Manual.
+The Contractor and Owner should verify that the Erecting Contractor's on-site personnel are in possession of and are familiar with the recommendations of this Procedures Manual.

-Technical Advisors from the Reinforced Earth Company are available on site during initial construction and thereafter on a request basis.
-They may assist the Contractor with material scheduling and coordination and provide advice on recommended construction procedures for Reinforced Earth structures as set out in this manual.
+Technical Advisors from The Reinforced Earth Company may assist the Contractor with material scheduling and coordination, and provide advice on the recommended construction procedures for Reinforced Earth structures as set out in this Manual.
+Technical Advisors are available on-site during initial construction and thereafter on a request basis.